cicero225/twitch-touches-pokemon/README.md

-twitch-touches-pokemon
+twitch-touches-xcom
 ======================

-A tool adding a touch overlay onto the stream of twitchplayspokemon.
+A modification of twitch-touches-pokemon that adds an overlay for twitch-touches-xcom

 See http://redd.it/247cvf for details.